 Executive Vice President - Generation

-Mark C. McCullough is executive vice president - Generation, responsible for the management of AEP’s fossil, hydro and wind generating units, and Ohio Valley Electric Corp./Indiana-Kentucky Electric Corp.’s (OVEC/IKEC) generating assets.
+Mark C. McCullough is executive vice president - Generation, responsible for the management of AEP’s nuclear, fossil, hydro and wind generating units, and Ohio Valley Electric Corp./Indiana-Kentucky Electric Corp.’s (OVEC/IKEC) generating assets.
 This includes engineering, construction and operation of generating units, and activities related to fuel procurement and emission monitoring and logistics.
-The Engineering, Projects & Field Services; Fossil & Hydro Generation; and Fuels, Emissions & Logistics groups report to him.
+The Cook Nuclear, the Engineering, the Projects & Field Services, the Fossil & Hydro Generation and the Fuels, Emissions & Logistics groups report to him.

 From 2008 to 2010, he was senior vice president - Fossil & Hydro Generation, responsible for directing the activities of AEP´s fossil and hydro generating facilities and three functional areas: plant engineering/environmental services; asset and outage planning; and technical skills and process optimization.